Academic History

 - History of Photography

-- Core III: Photography and the Archive
+- Photography and the Archive

 - “Our Transporting Antipodes’: Panoramic Views of Australia and the Works of Augustus Earle,” in On the Viewing Platform: the Panorama Between Canvas and Screen, ed.
 Tim Barringer, Richard Maxwell and Katie Trumpener.
 New Haven: Yale University Press, 2020.
 120-140.